-"booting up").
-Firstly you need to initialise the VFS (Video disc Filing System) by holding down both [CONTROL] and [Q] whilst you press and release [BREAK].
-This initiates some processing and you must wait until it is complete, indicated by the return of the ">" character to the screen.
-Next you boot up the Domesday System itself by holding down [SHIFT] whilst you press and release [BREAK].
-This initiates a start-up sequence which takes about 40 seconds.
+Having inserted the National or Community Disc, insert the floppy distribution disc into the Nimbus.
+This initiates a start-up sequence which takes about I minute.
 You will then see a video sequence lasting a further minute.
-After you have seen this a few times you can cut it short by pressing the [ESCAPE] key after it starts.
+After you have seen this a few times you can cut it short by pressing the [ESC] key after it starts.